Skip to content

 RewriteRule ^(.*)$ https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301]

 Step 4: Test whether it worked by typing http://mydomain.com.
 It should change to https://mydomain.com automatically.
+If it doesn't work, you might be facing a HTTPS not secure error, which often relates to mixed content.

 Important Note: Remember to update the SSL certificate every 90 days.
+If you find manual updates too tedious, consider upgrading to a managed hosting plan where SSL management is handled automatically for you.

 Hopefully, now you have a better understanding of the concept of an SSL and why it's important to have one on your site.
 By following the simple steps outlined in this tutorial you should also now be able to install a free SSL on your website, even if it uses shared hosting.
-If you run into any issues during the installation process or have any questions/suggestions, please leave them in the comment section below.
+A secure site is the first step in how to secure a website properly.

 linda Y